+Staff were supported to maintain their professional development and skills.
 There was a pro-active approach to identify safety issues and make improvements in procedures.
 There was candour, openness, honesty and transparency amongst all staff we spoke with.
-A range of clinical and non-clinical audits were taking place.
+The practice sought the views of staff and patients and acted on these to improve patient safety and their overall experience.
+Health and safety risks had been identified, which were monitored and reviewed regularly.